Muhammad-Zaid228/Flight-Booking-RAP/README.md

 # Flight-Booking-RAP
-Flight booking application usign RAP model and FIORI elements.
+Flight booking application using RAP model and FIORI elements.